Skip to Main Content

 Room operates across two levels, with an open kitchen that places the cooking inside the dining experience rather than behind it.
 This is a format choice with consequences: it raises the performance stakes and commits the team to a transparency that rewards confidence.
 Given the reviews, that confidence appears warranted.

-There is also a detail that separates Row on 5 from every other restaurant on its peer list: they will dry-clean your jacket while you dine.
+They will dry-clean your jacket while you dine.
 This is not a novelty for its own sake.
 On Savile Row, where the surrounding businesses are built on the care of fine clothing, the gesture is in context.
 It is the kind of thing that reads as a gimmick in isolation and as a considered extension of the venue's logic when you understand where it is.

 The Wine Programme

 Row on 5 holds multiple Star Wine List rankings for 2025, a consistent signal of depth and curatorial seriousness that few London restaurants at any level match.
-EP Club diners describe the list as "an absolutely titanic volume" , one that carries the physical presence of a considered document rather than a perfunctory hotel list.
+EP Club diners describe the list as "an absolutely titanic volume", one that carries the physical presence of a considered document rather than a perfunctory hotel list.
 The pricing is acknowledged as high, and the consensus is that it is forgivable because the passion behind the selection is evident in the range and coherence of what is offered.

-For a wine-led table, this matters as much as the food programme.
 The cellar is described as among the most impressive available at a London fine dining address.
 Oenophiles planning a serious evening should treat the list as a destination in its own right, not an afterthought to the tasting menu.
 Among London restaurants with serious wine ambitions, the comparison set narrows quickly: 104 occupies adjacent territory, and Le Manoir aux Quat' Saisons in Great Milton has long been a benchmark for cellar depth in the wider UK context.

 Where Row on 5 Sits in the London Picture

 London's Mayfair fine dining tier has always been expensive and competitive, but it has not always been innovative.
-Restaurant Gordon Ramsay and Sketch's Lecture Room and Library represent an older generation of the format , technically accomplished, institutionally recognised, but operating within conventions that were set some years ago.
+Restaurant Gordon Ramsay and Sketch's Lecture Room and Library represent an older generation of the format, technically accomplished, institutionally recognised, but operating within conventions that were set some years ago.
 Row on 5 enters the conversation at a different angle: it is new, it is building momentum, and the people eating there are reporting something that reads less like satisfaction and more like genuine excitement.

 The La Liste ranking of 89 points in 2026 and the Opinionated About Dining placement at 268th in Europe for 2025 are early-stage positioning for a restaurant that opened recently.
 Those numbers tend to move in one direction for places where the fundamentals are this strong.
 For context on what British fine dining can achieve at its ceiling, The Fat Duck in Bray, Gidleigh Park in Chagford, and Hand and Flowers in Marlow each represent different expressions of ambition at a national level.
-Row on 5 is staking a claim to sit alongside them, but from within London, on one of the city's most loaded addresses.
+Row on 5 is staking a claim to sit alongside them, from within London, on one of the city's most loaded addresses.

 Planning Your Visit